'They took him!' Gay married couple torn apart by ICE

 “For 36 hours, I had no idea where my husband was,” he said.
 “No phone call, no information, nothing.
 It felt like he had just disappeared.”

-Matt and Alan’s mother drove to Delaney Hall in Newark, an industrial area where families—including children—waited in the rain.
-Inside, staff initially insisted Alan was not present, despite documentation proving otherwise.
+Matt and Allan’s mother drove to Delaney Hall in Newark, an industrial area where families—including children—waited in the rain.
+Inside, staff initially insisted Allan was not present, despite documentation proving otherwise.
 After long delays, they were finally allowed to see him.

 This was the first time Matt felt the point-blank homophobia of the detention system.